eslint/rfcs/designs/2026-custom-base-path/README.md

 ## Drawbacks

-Besides the added maintenance burden, this change will add complexity to the configuration.
+Besides the added maintenance burden, this change will add complexity to the configuration, in terms of logic, documentation, and testing.
+Users and maintainers will need to reason about an additional parameter that plays a role in the behavior of a config.

 ## Backwards Compatibility Analysis